Darren Waller Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 - Waller has been the target of 53 of his team's 232 passing attempts this season, or 22.8% of the target share.

-- Waller has seen the ball thrown his way seven times in the red zone this season, 26.9% of his team's 26 red zone pass attempts.
+- Waller (seven red zone targets) has been the recipient of 26.9% of his team's 26 red zone pass attempts.

-- The Raiders, who rank 12th in the NFL in points scored, have attempted a pass 61.7% of the time while running the ball 38.3% of the time.
+- The Raiders have called a pass in 61.7% of their plays from scrimmage this year while running the ball 38.3% of the time.
+This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Waller's matchup with the Eagles.